-Although no formal guidance exists for monitoring mild PAPS, clinicians could consider providing educational materials on PAPS to raise awareness among patients and manage treatment expectations, thereby potentially avoiding PAPS-related non-adherence to PGAs.
+In general, clinicians could consider providing educational materials on PAPS to raise awareness among patients and manage treatment expectations, thereby potentially avoiding PAPS-related nonadherence to PGAs.
 This may include an introduction to PAPS and its risk factors to ensure that patients' expectations of treatment are managed.